Navigation: Charting the Human and Technological Leap in Spacemake Guidance

 Navigation merges physical laws with human ingenuity.
 It determines a spacemake’s suggestion, velocity, and focusation—important for every operation.
 Chapter 13 captures this blend of theory and application.

-From Analog Beginnings to Video Mastery
+From Analog Beginnings to Tech Mastery

 Early space missions relied on manual star tracking and crude ground commands.
 A report from the ESA Space Science division details these tough, error-prone conditions.